matrix-org/synapse/CONTRIBUTING.md

     add the changelog file to your branch (see [Updating your pull request](#updating-your-pull-request)), or:

- 1. look at the [list of all
+ 1. Look at the [list of all
     issues/PRs](https://github.com/matrix-org/synapse/issues?q=), add one to the
     highest number you see, and quickly open the PR before somebody else claims your number.